Credit Awarded for Work Completed Off-Campus

-If a student audits a course while abroad, that course will not be officially recorded and the audit will not receive credit.
+If a student audits a course during their program, that course will not be officially recorded and the audit will not receive credit.

-To receive credit for coursework abroad, students must submit all materials and assignments to their instructors by the end of the last day of class, and they must take scheduled examinations.
-Students should retain a personal copy of all work submitted abroad until all grades and courses have been posted to the official Pomona transcript.
-Students on some programs are required to submit a copy of their independent study project before credit will be awarded.
+To receive credit for off-campus coursework, students must submit all materials and assignments to their instructors by the end of the last day of class, and they must take scheduled examinations.
+Students should retain a personal copy of all work submitted while in their program until all grades and courses have been posted to the official Pomona College transcript.
+Students in some programs are required to submit a copy of their independent study project before credit will be awarded.

 Students may not arrive late or leave before a program's end.
-Because of foreign academic calendars and administrative procedures, Pomona often receives grades from abroad later than when home grades are available.
+Because of different academic calendars and administrative procedures, Pomona College often receives grades from program or host institutions later than when Pomona College grades are usually available.

-Academic credit will not be granted for study abroad while on leave.
+Academic credit will not be granted for study abroad or domestic programs while on leave.

 Restrictions on Course Enrollment

-Physical Education courses taken abroad may not earn more than 0.25 Pomona credits.
+Physical Education courses taken off-campus may not earn more than 0.25 Pomona credits.

 Performance courses in studio art, dance, and music earn 0.25 Pomona course credits.
 Fine arts courses with a theoretical component as well as an applied component earn credits determined by the program provider.

-Some foreign universities with pre-professional programs may offer career-oriented courses outside of what is considered a U.S. liberal arts curriculum.
-Pomona does not award credit for these courses.
+Programs and universities may offer career-oriented courses outside of what is considered a Pomona College liberal arts curriculum.
+Pomona College does not award credit for these courses.
 Examples include, but are not limited to, courses in business, management, marketing, agriculture, culinary skills, tourism, recreation, and hotel and restaurant management.

-Normally, students may not enroll in university courses taught in English on foreign language programs.
+Normally, students may not enroll in university courses taught in English in non-English language programs.

-All of the above restrictions apply to Approved Programs as well as Petitions.
+All of the above restrictions apply to Approved Programs as well as Programs by Petition.